runtimeverification/k/k-distribution/include/kframework/builtin/domains.md

 ### Multiple range map update

+You can update a `RangeMap` by adding all the range/value pairs in the second `RangeMap` in O(N*log(M+N)) time (where M is the size of the first `RangeMap` and N is the size of the second `RangeMap`).
+If any ranges are overlapping, the value from the second range map overwrites the value in the first for the parts where ranges are overlapping.
+This function is total, which is distinct from range map concatenation, a partial function only defined on range maps with non overlapping ranges.

 ```k
   syntax RangeMap ::= updateRangeMap(RangeMap, RangeMap)            [function, total, hook(RANGEMAP.updateAll)]
 ```

 ### Multiple range map removal

+You can remove a `Set` of ranges from a `RangeMap` in O(N*log(M)) time (where M is the size of the `RangeMap` and N is the size of the `Set`).
+For every range in the set, all or any part of it that is present in the range map will be removed.

 ```k
   syntax RangeMap ::= removeAll(RangeMap, Set)            [function, total, hook(RANGEMAP.removeAll)]